nathaneidelson/CS52Demo/README.md

 # CS52Demo

-Thanks for listening!
 If you have *any* questions please do not hesitate to email me at nathan.eidelson@gmail.com

 ## Instructions to get set up with this project

-1. Clone the entire repro (I normally would use `git clone https://github.com/nathaneidelson/CS52Demo.git` from terminal)
+1. Clone the entire repro (I normally use `git clone https://github.com/nathaneidelson/CS52Demo.git` from terminal)
-2. Open the worksapce, and build + run the proejct.
+2. Open the workspace, and build + run the proejct.

 ## Instructions to get set up your own project

-Set up Xcode

 1. Install CocoaPods using:
     1. `sudo gem install cocoapods`
+    2. If you don't have ruby (and thus `gem`) installed, you'll have to do that first.
+2. Create a new Xcode project
-2. Navigate to project directory and create a file ‘Podfile’ containing:
+2. Navigate to project directory and create a file named `Podfile` containing:

 ```
 platform :ios, '10.0’